 Senior Fellow Narku Laing is featured in this article by bento, the youth format for the German magazine Der Spiegel, speaking on his first time hearing the N-word.

 Workshop: "Development Cooperation: Colonial Continuity?"

-2014 Berlin Senior Fellow Lorenz Narku Laing is hosting a workshop at University of Augsburg's 2019 Peace Summer School on the connection between development and colonialism.
+Senior Fellow Lorenz Narku Laing hosts a workshop at the University of Augsburg's 2019 Peace Summer School on the connection between development and colonialism.

 World Café: Freedom of Movement & Border Policy

 2014 Berlin Senior Fellow Lorenz Narku Laing was a guest at the World Café: Freedom of Movement & Border Policy event.

 Humanity in Action Senior Fellows Share Their Stories for Crossmedia Initiative on Inclusion and Belonging